stephengold/Minie/README.md

 A model's ragdoll is composed of rigid bodies joined by 6-DOF joints.
-Within the `Control`, each `PhysicsRigidBody` is represented by a `PhysicsLink`, and the links are organized into a tree hierarchy.
+Within the `Control`, each `PhysicsRigidBody` is represented by a `PhysicsLink`, and the links are organized in a tree hierarchy.

 `PhysicsLink` has 3 subclasses: